webcomics/dosage/doc/web/content/comics/SmackJeeves_SonicUniverseAsk_edit.md

 <form name="comic" action="http://gaepostmail.appspot.com/comic/" method="post">
 <table class="comicinfo">
 <tr>
 <th>Description</th><td><textarea name="description" cols="40" rows="3">HI THERE!
 Do you read Sonic: Universe, or Sonic Universe- Sides?...
 No?
 WELL!
 Would you like to learn about it? n...no?...
 AH WELL!
 Here you can ask the characters anything you wish!
 And they will answer as they please!
-Probable Spoilers for the Main Comic</textarea></td>
+I'll try keep spoilers to a minimum buuuuuuut no promises ;3 You have been warned.
+Sonic: Universe: http://www.smackjeeves.com/comicprofile.php?id=50028 Sonic Universe- Sides: http://www.smackjeeves.com/comicprofile.php?id=129411</textarea></td>
 </tr>
 <tr>
 <th>Website</th><td><input type="text" name="url" value="http://sonicuniverseask.smackjeeves.com/comics/" size="40"/></td>